Helen Storrow: Further club and settlement work

 Club, aimed to keep youths in poor immigrant neighborhoods off the streets, by providing them with educational and recreational opportunities.
 Their athletics contests gained both wide popularity and participation:

 A central feature of the West End House was the development of a number of athletic teams and contests.
 West End House teams helped to increase neighborhood solidarity through the development of a string of intracity rivalries...The Thanksgiving day race was a community event in the West End.
 Huge crowds lined the streets to watch the boys run for neighborhood glory...

 Another of her husband's endeavors was the Boston Newsboy's Club, which he played a prominent role in founding, in 1909.
 The club's stated mission: "To befriend in every possible way the newsboys and other boys of the city of Boston, without distinction as to race, color, or creed."
 As with the Storrows' other clubs, it provided Newsboys – youths who were then a common sight, selling newspapers on corners throughout the city – with an outlet for education and recreation, helping the boys graduate high school, and in some instances, go on to attend university.

-Frustrated by the monotony of the activities sponsored by most women's clubs in Boston, in 1913, Helen founded the Women's City Club, "to promote a broad acquaintance among women through their common interest in the welfare of the city…" She served as the club's first president.
+Frustrated by the monotony of the activities sponsored by most women's clubs in Boston, in 1913, Storrow founded the Women's City Club, "to promote a broad acquaintance among women through their common interest in the welfare of the city…" She served as the club's first president.
 Her goal was to gather members from different socio-economic and cultural backgrounds, allowing for a diversity of views, to discuss relevant political and social issues.

-The Storrows supported America's entry into the First World War, and Helen presided over the War Service Committee organized by the Women's City Club, raising funds for the war effort.
+The Storrows supported America's entry into the First World War, and Storrow presided over the War Service Committee organized by the Women's City Club, raising funds for the war effort.
 At the war's end, the Storrows converted their summer home into a sanatorium for wounded soldiers:

 J. J. Storrow has given his country residence, Storrow Farm, Lincoln, with the adjacent buildings and sixteen acres of land, for a Lincoln convalescent hospital for enfeebled and crippled soldiers.
 The services of several employees, such furniture as can be utilized, care of the grounds, heating, lighting, and the like are included in the gift.
 A staff of women doctors and nurses have volunteered for service, and a war service committee of the Women's City Club, of which Mrs. Storrow was first president, is aiding to raise fund and equipment.